This month marks the third anniversary of our travels with B. As a nervous first-time parent, our first trip was to my parents’ house in

 15. There are lots of other intrepid families and plenty of good advice available.
-From families who have done their first road trip to Disney World to the intrepid family at Going Anyway, who are traveling the world with 5 kids in tow (including one with cerebral palsy), there are plenty of people out there sharing valuable travel advice.
+From families who have done their first road trip to Disney World to the intrepid family at Going Anyway, who are traveling the world with 5 kids in tow, there are plenty of people out there sharing valuable travel advice.

 16. Take the ‘haters’ with a grain of salt.
 For every person who says you shouldn’t travel to this place or that or fly with a child, there are plenty of others who have already done it, and had a great time!
 Prior to traveling to

 Paris with B, I had read a lot of articles about how unfriendly is for kids but we found it to be the complete opposite!
 Paris

 17. How to pack lean and mean.
 After many trips and flights, we have learned the difference between what we really need to pack and what we’d like to pack.
 With all the baggage charges airlines are charging extra for these days, I’ve figured out how to pack all of B’s stuff and all of my stuff together in one small suitcase - and still have some room for souvenirs.